 - Measuring tape

 I started off by finding the center point of my landing – using a measuring tape I measured the width and length to find the center.
 I marked it with a pencil.
 Then I laid the stencil on the floor, holding both long sides until I had it perfectly centered.
-Since the stencil has a sticky back (SCORE!)
+Since the stencil has a sticky back (*we changed the material of the stencils, and now they are sturdiest but hasn't an adhesive coating.
+Use the adhesive spray!)
 I didn’t have to tape it down to the floor.
 I pressed the stencil onto my floor to make sure I didn’t have any lifted corners.

 I took a step back to make sure it was aligned.
 I purchased a 24-inch stencil which is 1/2 a design so I only needed to make sure the middle of the design was centered on my floor.